 7. Approach Local Businesses

-If you have the guts to take matters from your online presence to your physical space, then you can certainly approach your local businesses and sell the idea of you walking around wearing their brand and essentially promoting them locally.
+If you have the guts to take matters from your online presence to your physical space, then you can certainly approach your local businesses.

-Most local business owners are always looking for the cheapest and most efficient way to get noticed and they might find your approach novel enough to go for it.
+Most local business owners are always looking for the cheapest and most efficient way to get noticed.
+They might find your approach novel enough to go for it.

-There’s a good chance other business owners in the area will see you and be interested in doing the same thing.
+There’s a good chance other business owners in the area will see you and be interested in doing the same marketing technique.

 8. Work As A Runway Model